pupil-labs/gaze-controlled-cursor-demo/README.md

 ```

 ## Configuring Gaze Control
 **Connecting to Neon:** When starting the Gaze Control app, the settings window will open up first allowing you to connect to your Neon device.
-When `Auto Discover` is enabled, the app will attempt to find your Neon device in the local network automatically.
+Use the 🔍 button to automatically discover devices on your network.

 If automatic discovery fails, you can disable it and enter the IP address and port of the Neon device manually.
 You can find those values in the Neon Companion app when you select `Stream` on the home screen.
 Note, that they are reported as `<IP>:<Port>`, e.g. `192.168.178.28:8080`.